minerva-university/TeleQuest/CONTRIBUTING.md

 As mentioned before, we're using type hints with Python.
 This helps us catch many potential errors early, but we need to be disciplined.

-1. Installing a third-party library should be done only when you really need to, and it's not the the Python standard library.
+1. Installing a third-party library should be done only when you really need to, and it's not in the Python standard library.
 2. If you are installing a new library (adding to our requirements), from your root virtual environment (with requirements from `py-requirements.txt`), run
   ```bash
   pip3 freeze > py-requirements.txt